 Harvesting and Storing

-Many choose to grow black pepper to gather a harvest of the seeds themselves.
+Many choose to grow black pepper to gather a harvest of the black pepper seeds (or pepper corn) themselves.
 Now that we’ve discussed peppercorn plant care let’s discuss the best harvesting practices and storage techniques to ensure your harvest does not go to waste!

 Despite their contrasting appearances, black, white, green, and red peppercorns are all the same peppercorns!
 Black peppercorns are mature, dried fruit.
 These fruits will start green, then blush and turn red, and finally, they will grow black after they are picked and left to dry.
 White peppercorns are the inner portion of mature dried fruits.
 Black pepper is left to soak in water for days at a time, and then the outer husk is peeled away to reveal white pepper.